apache/spark/docs/running-on-kubernetes.md

 ##### Volcano Feature Step
 Volcano feature steps help users to create a Volcano PodGroup and set driver/executor pod annotation to link with this PodGroup.

 Note that currently only driver/job level PodGroup is supported in Volcano Feature Step.
-Executor PodGroup is not supported yet.

 ##### Volcano PodGroup Template
 Volcano defines PodGroup spec using [CRD yaml](https://volcano.sh/en/docs/podgroup/#example)